labwc/labwc.github.io/src/integration.md

 Several menu-generators exist to automatically create a menu.xml with system
 applications:

-- [labwc-menu-generator]\: Indepedent of Desktop Environments and associated menu-packages.
+- [labwc-menu-generator]\: Independent of Desktop Environments and associated menu-packages.
 Very easy to build and use.
 Written in C.
 - [labwc-menu-gnome3]\: Depends on GTK and a menu package such as gnome, mate and cinnamon.
 Written in C.